taw10/crystfel/doc/man/indexamajig.1.md

 : Set the timeout used for "get next" calls from ASAP::O, in ms.  The default : is 500 ms.

+**--asapo-acks*
+: Use ASAP::O acknowledgements for more reliable message delivery.

 **--data-format=format**
 : Specify the data format for data received over ZeroMQ or ASAP::O.  Possible : values in this version are msgpack, hdf5 and seedee.